hipe/tmx/cull/doc/issues/006-the-function-narrative.md

 instance methods).

-we almost created a new category for this sort of thing called "perforomer" and then "device" - we wanted something distinct from "actor" because this violates that categorization in that to use this node, apriori knowledge of its interface required of it (something we like to avoid generally)
+we almost created a new category for this sort of thing called "performer" and then "device" - we wanted something distinct from "actor" because this violates that categorization in that to use this node, apriori knowledge of its interface required of it (something we like to avoid generally).

 "model" is not a good fit either, perhaps because an "unmarshal" is not long-running, or perhaps because it has no data of its own, but rather